DaveParillo/critters/README.md

 In either * nix, MacOSX, or cygwin, install ncurses-devel, SDL2, and SDLttf.
 The fonts used are checked in here.

-Compiles in clang or g++ under cygwin with:
+Compiles in clang or g++ on mac, linux, and cygwin with:

     c++ *.cpp -std=c++11 -Wall -Wextra -pedantic -lncurses